 What is the gate code?
 I need to tell my friends and family how to get in.

 A: Family and friends may gain access by calling you from the pedestal at the gate.
 You simply press 9 on your phone to open the gate.

 Unlike other communities, Roseheart decided to not give out private gate codes.
 This is a security decision because “private” gate codes do not remain private.
 It was found that other communities have great difficulty with wide distribution of gate codes, to such an extent that their “gated community” security status is much diminished.

 Gate codes for specific events are available from First Service Residential representative, William Rice.
+You can request a "Temporary Code" by submitting a form that is located in the eForms section of the website.
 For details, call William at 210-829-7202.
-Recommend you go through the Activities Director, Joan Raver, at 497-1557, to set up an access code for a specific event being held at the Clubhouse.
+Recommend you go through the Activities Director, at 210-497-1557, to set up an access code for a specific event being held at the Clubhouse.
 Such codes are non-permanent and will automatically expire after the event.
 There is an eForms for gate codes in the eForms section of the website.